Azure/azure-sdk-for-python/sdk/ai/azure-ai-projects/README.md

 application_insights_connection_string = project_client.telemetry.get_connection_string()
 if not application_insights_connection_string:
-    print("Application Insights was not enabled for this project.") print("Enable it via the 'Tracing' tab in your AI Studio project page.") exit() configure_azure_monitor(connection_string=application_insights_connection_string)
+    print("Application Insights was not enabled for this project.") print("Enable it via the 'Tracing' tab in your AI Foundry project page.") exit() configure_azure_monitor(connection_string=application_insights_connection_string)